Retirement Topics - 401(k) and Profit-Sharing Plan Contribution Limits

 - If you are a manager, owner, or highly compensated employee, your plan might need to limit your elective deferrals to pass nondiscrimination tests

-Catch-up contributions for participants age 50 and over
+Catch-up contributions for those age 50 and over

 - These amounts may be increased in future years for cost-of-living adjustments